Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 The output (Index[8]) can be seen in this URL: https://image.ibb.co/h3Buc7/Index8.png

-From the regressional sepal scatterplot above we can easily distinguish the Iris setosa datapoints, but Iris versicolor and Iris verginica cannot be easily so distinguished based on their sepal width and sepal length.
+From the regressional sepal scatterplot above we can easily distinguish the Iris setosa data points, but Iris versicolor and Iris verginica cannot be easily so distinguished based on their sepal width and sepal length.
 The sepal length and sepal width are somewhat correlated but still, not greatly so.
 We can aslo see that the setosa, is completely separated since they have small sepal length and small sepal width compared to the other species.

 The real issue is that the virgincia and versicolor species are mixed apart.
-Therefore we will flip to the other side of the Iris scatterplot coin which shows a very positive linear correlation between petal length and petal width across all 3 species.
+Therefore we will flip to the other side of the Iris scatterplot coin which demonstrates a very positive linear correlation between petal length and petal width across all 3 species.
 We can also see that the iris data is neatly partitioned among the 3 species and forms a very nice strong correlation line (See Index[10] output below).

 The output (Index[9]) can be seen in this URL: https://image.ibb.co/mWmzAS/Index9.png

-Next I went a little further in order to build on the correlational features of the Iris variables and better illustrate the anatomical relationships.
-Here I used the Seaborn library again to program Python to generate a "heatmap".
+I went a little further by building on the correlational features of the Iris variables by illustrating their anatomical relationships.
+Here I used the Seaborn library to program Python to generate a "heatmap".
 This heatmap would output a matrix of all correlations between the 4 botanical parts of the Iris flowers (See Index[10] output below).

 The output (Index[10]) can be seen in this URL: https://image.ibb.co/krMGqS/Index10.png

 From the matrix figure above, we can see it's clear that sepal length and sepal width show weak correlations, while petal width and petal length show very strong correlations.
-Indeed, this analysis further bolsters our observations from the previous scatterplots and suggests that the species of iris flower can be more easily identified using petals compared to sepals [13].
+Indeed, this analysis bolsters our observations from the previous scatterplots and suggests that species of iris flower can be more easily identified using petals compared to sepals [13].

 Because the Iris dataset is of the multivariate type, I felt it appropriate to paint a more elaborate graphical picture which would show multiple clusters of Iris data measurements.
-For this task, "Andrews curves" allow us to plot multivariate data as a large number of curves that are created using the attributes of samples as coefficients for Fourier series.
+For this task, "Andrews curves" allowed me to plot multivariate data as a large number of curves that are created using the attributes of samples as coefficients.
 Essentially, Andrews curves work by mapping each observation, i.e. each Iris example onto a function.
-It has been shown the Andrews curves are able to preserve means, distance and variances.
-Which means that Andrews curves that are represented by functions close together suggest that the corresponding data points will also be close together.
+It has been shown the Andrews curves are able to preserve means, distance and variances, which means that Andrews curves that are represented by functions close together suggest that the corresponding data points will also be close together.

 By coloring these curves differently for each class (or in this case species) it is possible to visualize data clustering in the Iris dataset.
 Curves belonging to samples of the same class will usually be closer together and form larger structures (See Index[11] output below) [14].